nisarg-dave/graphql-tutorial/README.md

 }
 ```

+#### Query Variables

-When using Query Vairables, $id is replaced by the id value in the json object below.
-Basically saying this query uses are a parameter represented by $id of type ID which is required.
+When using Query Variables, $id is replaced by the id value in the json object below.
+Basically saying this query uses a parameter represented by $id of type ID which is required.
 Then calling resolver function and passing in same parameter.

 ```
 query ReviewQuery($id: ID!) {